whwiese/SteeringAnglePrediction/README.md

 # Steering Angle Prediction for Self-Driving Cars

 A pytorch implementation of NVIDIA's 2016 paper "End to End Learning for Self-Driving Cars".

 ---

 ### Test Log

+#### Deeper Model (01/04/2021)

+I added some extra conv layers to model 1 and trained this as a baseline for futute, more ambitious, architectures.
+Training went slower than with model 1, but this model eventually reached the same loss levels and even a bit lower, though I let it train for longer.
+See the DeeperModel folder in ModelStats for plots and info.

 #### Diff Model (01/02/2021)